 The rooms of the museum are small and the staircases are narrow.
 Visiting it is almost like being in a dolls house.

 If your child is like Miss M, they will not enjoy looking at toys that they can’t touch.
-We gave it a miss this time.
+Knowing what would await us, we gave it a miss this time.

 For more than 200 years, the Viktualienmarkt has been a Munich landmark and is